spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-abstract-product-attributes.md

 To edit the attributes for an abstract product:

-1. Next to the abstract product, you want to create an attribute for, hover over the three dots, or just click the line, and scroll down to the **Attributes** pane.
+1. Next to the abstract product, you want to create an attribute for, hover over the three dots, or just click the line.
+This takes you to the *[Product name]*, *Abstract Product Details* tab.
+Scroll down to the **Attributes** pane.
 2. In the **Attributes** pane, hover over the table and update the necessary columns.

 **Tips & Tricks**